-- 2. Access the CGE Edit Server Configuration interface, by using one of the following mechanisms: - Point a browser at http://machine:3756/dataset/config, where machine is the machine running CGE's web server. - Select Edit Database Configuration from the Configuration Management drop down on the CGE UI.
+- 2. Access the Cray Graph Engine (CGE) Edit Server Configuration interface, by using one of the following mechanisms: - Point a browser at http://machine:3756/dataset/config, where machine is the machine running CGE's web server. - Select Edit Database Configuration from the Configuration Management drop down on the CGE UI.

-Figure 15.
+Figure 13.
 Editing Server Configurations

-- 3. Select the desired server NVP and logging options using the Server NVPs and Server Logging Options sections of the UI.
+3. Select the desired server NVP and logging options using the Server NVPs and Server Logging Options sections of the UI.
 In addition to the Server NVPs and Server Logging Options, this interface also contains a Server Output Directory field that allows changing the server output directory.
-This is the directory to which the database writes results, and from which the web server reads in order to deliver query results over HTTP. - 4.
-Select the Reconfigure Server button when the changes have been made.
+This is the directory to which the database writes results, and from which the web server reads in order to deliver query results over HTTP.